Last Updated on October 25, 2021 by Chenée Lewis

 This noodle salad is full of goodies — not only good flavor, but also good nutrition.
 It’s a naturally vegan and gluten-free recipe, and it’s high in protein and fiber.
 Most importantly, it tastes amazing.
 What’s not to love?

 This spicy peanut noodle salad recipe is completely plant-based!
 It’s great to be able to share a recipe I love that can fit so easily within a vegan lifestyle.
 As you’ll see in the ingredients below, the only ingredient that may not be fully vegan is your sweetener.
-You can use honey like I did, or opt for raw sugar, agave nectar, or a calorie-free sweetener depending on your preference.
+You can use honey like I did, or opt for raw sugar, agave nectar to keep this peanut noodle salad fully vegan.

 To make this recipe, I used Banza gluten-free chickpea spaghetti.
 I am such a Banza convert!
+(This post isn’t sponsored by the way — I just love it!)
 I don’t maintain a gluten-free diet, but what drew me to Banza is that it’s high in protein, high in fiber, and lower in carbs than regular wheat pasta.
 One 2-ounce serving has 23g of protein!
-The first time I tried it was to make a shrimp pasta dish, and I was hooked!
+The first time I tried it was to make this Lemon Shrimp Pasta with Kale, and I was hooked!
 The flavor and texture, while not exactly like wheat pasta, was delicious!
 It works especially well in dishes that really pack a flavor punch, like this one!

 This peanut noodle salad also features tamari, a Japanese soy-based sauce made from miso paste.
 It has a similar flavor to soy sauce, but its flavor is a bit more mellow.
 And best of all, Tamari is gluten free!
 You can find various brands of tamari near the soy sauce at most grocery stores and on Amazon.